 After giving birth, particularly if the birth did not happen as you expected, you will be left with many questions which make it difficult to understand what and why what happened actually happened in the way it did.
 Some people may also experience a mental and/or physical reaction.

-If your birthing experience was negative, it may be a good idea to speak to someone who was present during the birth or other health professionals who can explain to you what happened and why.
+If your birthing experience was negative, it may be a good idea to speak to someone.
+You can speak to those who were present during the birth or other health professionals who can explain to you what happened and why.
 If you would like to discuss what happened, speak to the staff in the maternity ward or the midwife or doctor who looked after you during your pregnancy.

 Activity and rest following a caesarean section